chinmayarvind23/AIvaluate/project-plan.md

 - **Description**: System Administrators manage the technical aspects of the platform, ensuring its stability, security, and performance.

 - **High-Level Goals**:
-    - Maintain the platform’s uptime and performance.
+    - Maintain our platform’s uptime and performance efficiently as and when needed.
-    - Ensure data security and compliance with regulations.
+    - Ensure the security of the data we collect, and the compliance of the security of our data with data security regulations.
     - Implement updates and fixes promptly.
     - Provide technical support to users.